andrewhalle/build-your-own/markdowns/gpg.md

 ### PGP Packets

 A PGP message consists of a sequence of data structures known as *packets*.
-Each packet contains one particular piece of information required for the particular PGP function.
+Each packet contains a particular piece of information required for the particular PGP function.
 In our program, we'll only concern ourselves with signature packets and public key packets, but some other types of packets are "User ID Packet" (for communicating information about who a key belongs to) and "Compressed Data Packet" (for actual encrypted data).

-All PGP packets begin with the same header, that gives information about what type of packet is contained, and how big it is.
+All PGP packets begin with the same header which gives information about what type of packet is contained and how big it is.
 There are two types of header, new format and old format.
 In this post, we only implement parsing old format packets (because that's all GPG seems to produce on my system).

 First, we'll make an enum for PGP packets.